cubicyard.tools

 The waste factor covers edge cuts (material trimmed to fit at walls and obstacles), boards damaged during installation, and a small reserve for future repairs.
 Diagonal and herringbone layouts waste more because every plank that meets a wall is cut at an angle — those offcuts are usually too short or narrow to reuse elsewhere in the room.

 Box counts always round up using the ceiling function — you cannot buy a fraction of a box.
-"Box coverage" refers to the usable square footage in one box, which is printed on the box label.
-This is different from the total square footage of planks in the box, which may be slightly higher due to tongue-and-groove overlap that disappears during installation.
+"Box coverage" refers to the usable square footage in one box, printed on the box label.
+This may differ slightly from the total plank area due to tongue-and-groove overlap that disappears during installation.

 Common Project Sizes